 Keep in mind that the new M1 Chips on macs do not support Bootcamp anymore, and we've noticed an influx of users with newer Apple computers and M1 chip who are unable to effectively download Windows or our simulator platform, among other issues.

-While many traders and students at Warrior Trading have had success with this process, there are some drawbacks to consider, particularly for those who may not be as tech-savvy.
+While many traders and members at Warrior Trading have had success with this process, there are some drawbacks to consider, particularly for those who may not be as tech-savvy.
 Virtual machines take up space on the Mac's hard drive, which can lead to the Mac running slower and not operating as efficiently.
 However, this is less of a concern with Macs with larger capacity (bigger hard drives and processing power).
 BootCamp, which is free to Mac users and does not take up as much space on the hard drive since it is native to Apple, does not allow users to transfer content between the iOS and Windows OS, and does not allow users to run both OS simultaneously.
 However, BootCamp does allow Windows to access the full processing power of the device, ensuring best speeds.

 There are some trading platforms and trading tools that have Mac-friendly software for traders to use.
 However, this is not standard.
 Many will market their browser-based platforms as Mac-friendly since no installation is required and one simply needs to sign into the platform via a browser.
 An important note for this is that browser-based platforms tend to be less stable, and less compatible with hot keys, and are not recommended for high-momentum trading strategies such as Ross Cameron's small cap day trading strategies due to the potential instability.